Everything you need to know about taxes in Dubai

 2. Corporate tax

 Until recently, businesses in Dubai enjoyed a completely tax-free environment.
-However, the UAE introduced corporate tax starting June 2023 to align with global practices and diversify its economy.
+Starting in June 2023, the UAE introduced corporate tax to align with global practices and diversify its economy.

-- Oil and gas companies and foreign banks have long been subject to corporate tax.
+- Oil and gas companies as well as foreign banks have long been subject to corporate tax.

 3. Value added tax (VAT)

 The UAE introduced VAT in January 2018 at a standard rate of 5%.
-While VAT is low compared to global standards, businesses must ensure compliance to avoid penalties.
+While VAT is low compared to global standards, business owners must ensure compliance to avoid penalties.

 - VAT applies to most goods and services.

-- Businesses with annual turnover exceeding AED 375,000 must register for VAT.
+- Businesses with an annual turnover exceeding AED 375,000 must register for VAT.

-- VAT is not applicable to essential sectors like healthcare and education.
+- VAT is not applied to essential sectors such as healthcare and education.

 - Exported goods and services are generally zero-rated.